La Colonia Formation

 The La Colonia Formation is a geological formation in Argentina whose strata date back to the Late Cretaceous.
 Dinosaur remains are among the fossils that have been recovered from the formation.

-Originally thought to be Campanian (c.73-72 million years ago) in age or earlier, studies of underlying formations have made a Maastrichtian (70–66 million years ago) age more likely.
+Originally thought to be Campanian (c.73-72 million years ago) in age or earlier, studies of underlying formations have made a Maastrichtian (72–66 million years ago) age more likely.
+A further study in 2021 utilizing magnetostratigraphy and palynological data provided an age of 69 to 64 million years ago.

+Description

 It is divided up into three distinct facies, the first is up to 16 m thick and consists of conglomerate, the second is by far the thickest at over 100 m, consists of siltstone and claystone, with interbeds of claystone/shale and sandstone, the third is less than 10 m thick and consists of clay, and probably represents a nearshore marine environment.

-Flora

 The paleoflora was known for its aquatic components, Paleoazolla and Regnellidium.
 However, recent paleobotanical discoveries at the Cañadón del Irupé locality have revealed the presence of a more diverse range of plants associated with these water bodies, including pteridophytes, gymnosperms, and various angiosperms.
 Among these are fossil leaves and fruits assignable to Nelumbonaceae.